marckassay/PowerBolt/docs/Publish-ModuleToNuGetGallery.md

 ```

 ### -WhatIf
 Shows what would happen if the cmdlet runs.
-This will copy module's directory to the first directory indexed in $PSModulePath.
+The cmdlet is not run.

 ```yaml
 Type: SwitchParameter